0xEthanS/next-press/README.md

+hi

 ## Prompt Anatomy:
   - Paragraph 1 (Initial Request):
     - Hi, I need help creating a brand identity for my website.

   - Paragraph 2 (Website Name & Basic Description):
     - The website is curatorai, I am offering 2 services, the first is to implement RAG for museums, and the second is a headless wordpress implementation that speeds up their site, restyles it, and makes it easier to do ai integrations.
 My first clients will be museums/history centers, and I will move onto dentists offices and law firms.

   - Paragraph 3 (Brand Style Description):
     - Prompt:
       - I want the style of the brand to be this new type of (==california, futurism, minimalism==) that I'm seeing with (==anthropic, higher order company, and friend.ai==)
     - Prompt Source:
       -